 A Winter Hiking Playbook

 Winter is probably tied for autumn as my favorite time to hike.
-I'm a relative newbie as I've only started hiking in the winter about five years ago.
-But I was immediately hooked by the challenge, the unique vistas, the quiet of the winter woods, and the scarcity of other hikers.
+I was immediately hooked by the challenge, the unique vistas, the quiet of the winter woods, and the scarcity of other hikers.
 Winter hiking in a remote area (such as the Adirondack High Peaks, where I do much of my hiking) must be considered a serious undertaking because normal hiking risks are compounded by chilling cold, challenging weather conditions, and the transformed winter landscape.
 I was fortunate to be slowly introduced to winter hiking by several patient friends.
 I later learned even more by participating in Adirondack Mountain Club chapter outings.
 The learning curve is steep and I learn a few lessons on every hike.
 I have taken lots of notes as I've gone on more trips and figured I'd post some of them here for my own reference and in the hopes that they might help others.

 Winter hiking can be a dangerous activity.
 Find a mentor or a hiking buddy who knows what they are doing and start hiking with them.
 Hikes that were doable for you in the summer might be difficult or almost impossible in the winter depending on your ability and experience.
 This is a great reason to start small!
 Normal safety practices (hiking with a buddy, leaving information about your route, being willing to turn back) are doubly important in the winter.
 Finally, winter hikers have a range of strategies and approaches that help them enjoy the experience.
 The saying "hike your own hike" applies here more than ever.
 My suggestions may be worth trying but your mileage will vary.